sprushed/House-of-Drill/README.md

         __imbue = 0x7ffff7c8f4b0 <_IO_default_imbue>
     };

-In most of the wstrn functinons the _wide_data filed of a _IO_FILE structure get dereferenced and interacted with, which gives us an opportunity to point it somewhere in binary to perform an arbitrary write
+In most of the wstrn functinons the _wide_data field of a _IO_FILE structure get dereferenced and interacted with, which gives us an opportunity to point it somewhere in the binary to gain a primitive of an arbitrary write

 ### Exploitation
-The house of Drill starts with the assumption that a primitive that allows to create a custom _IO_FILE structure and link it in _IO_list_all *OR* overwrite an existing one with slight margin exists.
+The House of Drill starts with the assumption that a primitive that allows to create a custom _IO_FILE structure and link it in _IO_list_all *OR* overwrite an existing one with slight margin exists.
 If all the conditions are met, we shall begin the explanation of this technique.
-This attack can be triggered in following ways:
+This attack could be triggered in following ways:

  - Return from main() functinon
  - When libc executes abort from a process